yougotwill/session-desktop/CONTRIBUTING.md

   [`_locales/en/messages.json`](_locales/en/messages.json).
   Other locales are generated automatically based on that file and then periodically uploaded to Crowdin for translation.
-If you add or change strings in messages.json you will need to run [`tools/updateI18nKeysType.py`](tools/updateI18nKeysType.py) this script generates updated TypeScript type definitions to ensure you aren't using a localisation key which doesn't exist.
+If you add or change strings in messages.json you will need to run `yarn buid:locales-soft` this command generates updated TypeScript type definitions to ensure you aren't using a localization key which doesn't exist.
 - Please do not submit pull requests for pure translation fixes.
 Anyone can update the translations at [Crowdin](https://getsession.org/translate).
 - [Rebase](https://nathanleclaire.com/blog/2014/09/14/dont-be-scared-of-git-rebase/) your